open/close all folders

 - Cultured Badass: In addition to his military toughness, he is also erudite and cultured, an avid student of history, and at least reasonably classy with his food, drink and tobacco.

-- Drink Order: A nice bourbon whiskey, showing him as both sophisticated and a tough guy.
+- Drink-Based Characterization: A nice bourbon whiskey, showing him as both sophisticated and a tough guy.

 - Good Ol' Boy: A little more "upper" middle-class than most, but otherwise a completely straight example.